vic-ma/howtodismantle.github.io/_posts/2025-03-01-Lights-On-A-Step-by-Step-Guide-to-Designing-a-Pick-by-Light-System-with-Captron-and-Peakboard.md

 ## Result

 In the result video, you can see the entire picking process.
 The order is initiated by pressing the **Launch New Order** button.
-The three picking items are displayed and the three corresponding warehouse bins are indicated by the LED strip.
-As soon as picking item is confirmed to be "done" the light is switched off.
+The three items to pick are displayed, and the three corresponding warehouse bins are indicated by the LED strip.
+As soon as picking item is marked as done by the user, the light switches off.

 {% include youtube.html id="s8Uh0ExfEk8" %}